-This old-fashioned 7 layer salad has loads of bright colors, yummy flavors, and crisp textures and has such a fun presentation!
-This salad isn’t tossed but instead kept in layers and served in a glass trifle bowl or Pyrex dish so that each of the distinct layers can be seen before it’s eaten.
+This traditional 7 layer salad has loads of bright colors, yummy flavors and crisp texture.
+This salad is kept in layers and served in a glass trifle bowl or Pyrex dish so that each of the distinct layers is visible.

-My version of a seven layer salad recipe is made with crisp lettuce, hard boiled eggs, peas, red onions, bacon, and a rich creamy dressing that can easily be replaced with ranch dressing or blue cheese dressing.
+My version of this old fashioned seven layer salad recipe is made with crisp lettuce, hard boiled eggs, green peas, red onions, bacon, and a sweet creamy dressing.
+This side dish has been a favorite at church potlucks, picnics and cookouts for generations.

 Find the full printable recipe with specific measurements below.

 - Lettuce: Iceberg lettuce cored and chopped is the classic and popular choice.
-It’s crispy, and refreshing and can withstand whatever you put on top of it.
-Feel free to use romaine lettuce instead if that’s what you have.
+It’s crispy, and refreshing.
+Romaine lettuce is a great substitution.

 - Red onion: Mild and slightly sweet, red onion adds a beautiful purple layer without being too pungent.